 On day three we gave rest to our steeds & hired a car as Srik’s aunt & cousin accompanied us for the trip.
-And third day turned out be more of a pilgrimage with visits to plenty of temples – most of them in Kasaragod district.
+And third day turned out to be more of a pilgrimage with visits to plenty of temples – most of them in Kasaragod district.
 Our first stop was Ananthapura.
-Few weeks before our ride plan, there was a news article about the place & it’s uniqueness.
+Few weeks before our ride plan, there was a news article about the place & its uniqueness.

 Ananthapura, the place is well known for the temple of Lord Anantha Padmanabha.
-There are two specialties of this place – one, the idols of Lord Anantha Padmanabha, Goddesses Sridevi & Bhudevi are not made of stone/wood/metal, but are made of a mixture of more than 60 extracts from herbs/plants & other natural materials.
+There are two specialities of this place – one, the idols of Lord Anantha Padmanabha, Goddesses Sridevi & Bhudevi are not made of stone/wood/metal, but are made of a mixture of more than 60 extracts from herbs/plants & other natural materials.
 The temple is built in the middle of a small pond & there is no external source of water to the pond except rain.

 Second unique/strange thing of the place is, a crocodile lives in this pond where temple is constructed.
 It’s said that the crocodile is living there for years.
-During lunch time when called by priest, the crocodile comes out of the water & receives the ‘prasada’ from the priest.
+During lunchtime when called by priest, the crocodile comes out of the water & receives the ‘prasada’ from the priest.
 The legend says that – In 1942, the crocodile was shot dead by a British soldier.
-And the very next day appeared another crocodile which is present now.
+And the very next day appeared another crocodile, which is present now.
 It’s said that the same crocodile is living in the temple pond since then.
 It was truly a ‘Believe it or not’ moment for us.

 How to reach Ananthapura: